Contribute to the Atlas

 When creating new content, use the follow guidance:

-1. A customized Hugo Learn Theme is the basis for this site.
-Unless extended or called out below, all Learn Theme design content and shortcodes can be used.
+1. A customized Hugo theme (forked from hugo-theme-learn) is the basis for this site.
 Additional features are listed below and shown in the templates folder, or in the kitchen sink example that demonstrates all features.

 2. If creating similar content that already exists, use an existing page as the basis for headings, style, and approach.
 You can also review the example style templates in this section.